Jay Dobyns: Early life

-Dobyns was born in Hammond, Indiana in 1961, but was raised in Tucson, Arizona.
-He was a standout athlete in several sports at Sahuaro High School before attending the University of Arizona to play football.
-He became an All-Pacific-10 conference wide receiver, College Football All-American Candidate at Wide Receiver and was named to Arizona Wildcats "All-Century" football team.
-In 2012, Dobyns was named the "#1 Badass Arizona football player in history" by the Tucson Citizen newspaper.
+Born in Hammond, Indiana, Dobyns was raised in a middle-class family in Tucson, Arizona, where his father had moved the family looking for work as a carpenter.
+He was a standout athlete in several sports at Sahuaro High School before receiving a football scholarship to attend the University of Arkansas in 1980.
+In 1982, Dobyns transferred to the University of Arizona, where he became an All-Pacific-10 conference wide receiver and college football All-American candidate.
+He is still ranked as one of the best receivers in the history of the Arizona Wildcats.
+Dobyns was named to the Wildcats "All-Century" football team by the Arizona Daily Star in 1999, and was named the "#1 Badass Arizona football player in history" by the Tucson Citizen in 2011.
+He is also a member of the Sahuaro High School and Pima County Sports Hall of Fame.
 Dobyns graduated in 1985 with a bachelor's degree in public administration.
-He is a member of the Sahuaro High School and Pima County Sports Hall of Fame.
-After college, he played briefly in the Canadian Football League (1985) and United States Football League (1986) before deciding to become a federal law enforcement agent.